gabiwu/click-toCopy/README.md

 # click-toCopy
 Click To Copy site that allows user to copy coupon code to clipboard.
+Developed with Vanilla JS